seshuad/pokemonDNN/README.md

 DNNClassifier uses 300 Hidden Units and trains on a Batch Size of 10 over 20000 Steps.
 Accuracy of the model on the Test Sample only at 0.15

+PokemonCNN builds a CNN with 2 convolutional layers and 2 Pooling Layers.